jundalisay/superbnetlify/content/en/social/economics/principles/intro/chapter-03.md

 {{< img alt="Stock price chart" src="https://sorasystem.sirv.com/graphics/price.jpg" cap="Supereconomics, as a subset of Social Superphysics, implements these wave-particle principles as values and prices" >}}

-This desire is a product of the mind and thus exists in the metaphysical dimension.
+This desire is a product of the abstract mind and thus exists in the metaphysical dimension.
 Its physical counterpart is physical energy as heat, calories, joules, etc.

 The rules for physical energy are described as **the Four Laws of Thermodynamics**.
 We carry over these laws onto Supereconomics as **the Four Laws of Value** which operate on human desire*.